Should Kamal Flowers Criminal Record Be Reported in Wake of His Shooting Death by New Rochelle Police? | Talk of the Sound

 We think so.

 NEW ROCHELLE, NY — Kamal Flowers, who died Friday, had a lengthy criminal record including numerous arrests in Westchester County and at least one, possibly more, in Niagara County.
-Talk of the Sound has additional records requests pending with Niagara Falls PD, the Westchester County DA, and Mount Vernon PS.
+Talk of the Sound has additional records requests pending with Niagara Falls PD, the Westchester County DA, and Mount Vernon PD.
 We will update this article as those records are made available.

 Publicly acknowledging Flower’s criminal history is viewed by some as inappropriate, even irrelevant.
 We leave that to others to discuss, our role is to gather news and information and publish it, then let the chips fall where they may.

 We find the complicity of local media outlets in suppressing such information to be a despicable and cowardly form of journalistic malpractice.
-At the only press conference held since the shooting death of Kamal Flowers, journalists flanked by television cameras lined the back row of the New Rochelle City Council Chambers.
+At the only press conference held since the shooting death of Kamal Flowers, on Saturday, journalists flanked by television cameras lined the back row of the New Rochelle City Council Chambers.
 Not a single one of them asked a question.
 Nothing.
 Silence.

-We asked four questions — about dash cam video, body cam video, the lengthy criminal history of Kamal Flowers and about his recent release from prison — and we had more (was a gun recovered, was there a past history between Flowers and the officers involved, would there be a release of disciplinary records of the officers, etc.).
+We asked four questions — about dash cam video, body cam video, the lengthy criminal history of Kamal Flowers and his recent release from prison — and we had more: was a gun recovered, was there a past history between Flowers and the officers involved, would there be a release of disciplinary records of the officers, and so on.

-At that press conference, last Saturday, New Rochelle Mayor Noam Bramson dismissed our questions on Kamal Flowers arrest record and recent release from state prison, angering the entire New Rochelle Police Department.
+New Rochelle Mayor Noam Bramson dismissed our questions on Kamal Flowers arrest record and recent release from state prison, angering the entire New Rochelle Police Department.

 “There is no prior record that would justify an event of this kind.
 The only thing that could explain it would be an officer’s true perception that their life and safety was in immediate risk,” Bramson said.
 “And, indeed, the officer was in no position to know whether Mr. Flowers had a prior record.”